 If an earthquake happens while you are in a public place, theater, restaurant, or shopping mall, you need to find the nearest cover to protect yourself from falling objects.
 People will panic and run, but you shouldn’t.
 You have to protect yourself from the human stampede.

-So in a movie theater, get on the floor and use the seat as your cover.
+Get on the floor and use the seat as your cover.
 Wait til the shaking stops before making your way to the outside.
 Remember those exit signs will lead you directly to the outside so you don’t have to travel the way you came in.
 That route will be very congested.

-In Malls there is a lot of glass which could become very dangerous.
+There is a lot of glass which could become very dangerous.
 When in a store, take advantage of any metal circular clothing racks, get inside to protect yourself from flying glass and falling ceiling tiles and/or light fixtures.

-When in a big box store like Costco or Home Depot, you can find safety in the bottom of those tall racks.
+Big box stores like Costco or Home Depot, you can find safety in the bottom of those tall racks.
 Remember, the stock at the top of those racks are coming down and landing in the aisles.
 That is not where you want to be.
 Most of the energy and swaying will be at the top of the racks, not the bottom.

 By staying still, the chances of getting hit by something is much lower than when you are running.
-When you are moving (running) you are increasing the odds of getting hit by flying or fall debris.
+When you are moving (running) you are increasing the odds of getting hit by flying or falling debris.